scharlton2/solver_dev_manual/source/04/03_gridgenerator.rst

    :file: gridgenerator_dev_flow.csv
    :header-rows: 1

-この節では、格子生成プログラムを以下の手順で作成します。
+In this section, we will develop a grid generating program in the following procedure:

-#. 骨組みの作成
+#.
+Create a scelton
-#. 格子生成データファイルを開く処理、閉じる処理の記述
+#.
+Adds grid generating data file opening and closing codes
-#. 格子の出力処理の記述
+#.
+Adds codes to output grid
-#. 格子生成条件の読み込み処理の記述
+#.
+Adds codes to load grid generating conditions
-#. エラー処理の記述
+#.
+Adds codes for error handling

 .. toctree::
    :maxdepth: 4